jubair2002/Azure-Cloud-Resource/README.md

-## Azure CLoud Documentation
+## Azure CLoud & DevOps Documentation

-This documentation provides a collection of Azure CLI commands for practicing resource creation and management using the az CLI.
-The scripts in this repository are designed to help users learn and automate Azure resource provisioning, including resource groups, networking components, and virtual machines and more.
+This Directory provides a collection of Azure CLI commands & DevOps tools for practicing resource creation and management using in CLI mode.
+The scripts in this repository are designed to help users learn and automate Azure & DevOps resource provisioning, including resource groups, networking components, virtual machines and more.

 ## Purpose